The Vagus Nerve: How the Body Recovers From Stress

 Heart and Breath

-The vagus influences Heart Rate Variability (HRV), a central indicator of whether your nervous system is flexible or bracing.
+The vagus nerve influences Heart Rate Variability (HRV), a central indicator of whether your nervous system is flexible or bracing.

 Gut–Brain Communication